 Fall issue: February 1st until full Spring issue: August 1st until full

 We strongly suggest that submissions be made as early as possible during these time periods.
 Off-peak submissions will be reviewed, as needed, to fill unexpected gaps, however there is no guarantee of review.
 As we are busy students, email response times may lag in these off-peak periods.

-Our review process generally takes 2 – 4 weeks.
+Our review process generally takes 3 – 4 weeks.
 Our review system operates on a tiered series of increasingly detailed reviews of the article.
 After an article has passed all stages of review, a final publication decision is made by the Submissions Editor and the Editors-in-Chief.
 Due to the number of articles we receive, we are unable to respond to each submission.
-However, if you have a question about your article, please feel free to email the Submissions Editor at email@example.com.

 Citations in all submitted articles should conform to the latest edition of The Bluebook: A Uniform System of Citation.
 Please ensure that the submitted article has been fully edited.
 Incomplete drafts will not be reviewed.

 We will conduct expedited reviews for articles with publication offers from other journals.
 So that we are able to appropriately respond to such requests, authors submitting an expedited review request should specify: (1) their need for consideration on an expedited basis, and (2) the offer deadline from the other journal(s).
-As with standard submissions, we have a strong preference for expedite requests submitted via Scholastica.
+As with standard submissions, we have a strong preference for expedite requests submitted via Scholastica, and prefer communications through Scholastica's system.
 If you email us regarding an expedite, please include "expedite" in the subject line of the email.

 By submitting an article for consideration, you acknowledge that your article, if accepted by JOLT, will undergo rigorous editing prior to publication.
 This editorial process ensures that authors' scholarship is presented as professionally as possible.
 To maintain JOLT's high standards, acceptance of an article by JOLT is conditioned on the author's cooperation during the editorial process.